HLTWHS005

 Classes run 7 days a week.

-Close walk from both Oakleigh and Essendon station.
+Close walk from Oakleigh, Cranbourne and Essendon station.
 Plenty of parking spots available.

 Online pre-course work duration: 2-3 hours.